8. Communicating information and guidance

 You may need to talk to people who don’t work for you about working safely in your business premises.
 These groups of people could include:

-- delivery drivers to and from the workplace
+- delivery drivers

 You’ll need to think about how you can tell them: